Amar-Gill/passive-frame/passive-frame-client/README.md

 14) Automate billing...LOL eff.......spreadsheet....
 15) Test performance analytics!!!! windows, clips, envelope, leaking, results, potatoes, potatoes =D tomatoes.
 Requires logging of test results.
 Automated forms for clips, windows, curtain wall, waterproofing, and the like ya know eh?
 16) REMOVE -> the fixed prop from NavMenu and use {position: sticky;}
+17) add reportitem info to submenu of reportitemspage

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).